OriLiMu/obsidian.nvim/README.md

 - `:ObsidianTOC` to load the table of contents of the current note into a picker list.

+- `:ObsidianRecentFiles` to open a sidebar displaying recently accessed Markdown files.

+- `:ObsidianCloseRecentFiles` to close the recent files sidebar.

+- `:ObsidianToggleRecentFiles` to toggle the recent files sidebar.

 ### Demo

 [![2024-01-31 14 22 52](https://github.com/epwalsh/obsidian.nvim/assets/8812459/2986e1d2-13e8-40e2-9c9e-75691a3b662e)](https://github.com/epwalsh/obsidian.nvim/assets/8812459/2986e1d2-13e8-40e2-9c9e-75691a3b662e)